Iwe-Coumou/Flights/README.md

 - When opening the dashboard you are on the main page with a preselected origin airport, this page shows a map with flights leaving that origin and some statistics.
   If you scroll down there will be more graphs and information
-- Incase you started the dashboard with a fresh database there is a button in the top left which cleans the database when pressed
+- In case you started the dashboard with a fresh database there is a button in the top left which cleans the database when pressed
 - Now you have two options, choosing a destination airport or a date
   - If you decide to select a destination airport, you will enter route analysis mode, this will show a map with the specific route and some general statistics and graphs concerning this route.
 This also allows you to see and select specific flights and their statistics